 Gas leak surveys are routinely undertaken to ensure the safety and integrity of Gas Supply infrastructure, with competent gas survey technicians required to adhere to a range of legislative requirements.

-The Gas Industry Reference Committee (IRC) proposed this project to develop two new Units of Competency to support the skills needs of gas technicians undertaking foot and vehicle gas leak surveys and a range of gas industry tasks and other relevant industry skills that may also be undertaken using RPAS.
-The Gas IRC will consult with the Aviation IRC to ensure that the skill needs of the Gas Supply industry are considered during development of current and future RPAS skills, and ensure alignment with remote pilot licensing requirements, aviation safety, and Gas Supply industry skill requirements.
+The Gas Industry Reference Committee (IRC) proposed to develop two new Units of Competency to support the skills needs of gas technicians undertaking foot and vehicle gas leak surveys and a range of other gas industry tasks using RPAS.
+The Gas IRC will consult with the Aviation IRC to ensure the development of RPAS skills, are aligned with remote pilot licensing requirements, aviation safety, and Gas Supply industry skill requirements.

 The Gas IRC will have oversight of this project which will be facilitated by Australian Industry Standards (AIS) in consultation with industry stakeholders.
 A Technical Advisory Committee (TAC) will be formed for this project.

 Regular project updates will be posted on this page throughout the life of the project.

 If you have any questions about this project, please contact Industry Manager Jason Lazar.